MHCtools - Analysis of MHC Data in Non-Model Species

 descriptions of the required data formats are observed

-carefully.
-The PapaDiv() function compares parent pairs in the
+The PapaDiv() function compares parent pairs in the data set

-data set and calculate their joint MHC diversity, taking into
+and calculate their joint MHC diversity, taking into account

-account sequence variants that occur in both parents.
-The
+sequence variants that occur in both parents.
+The HpltFind()

-HpltFind() function infers putative haplotypes from families in
+function infers putative haplotypes from families in the data

 CreateHpltOccTable() function creates a binary (logical)